skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

 #### byte order mark

-Given what we know about UTF-16 and it's Byte Order Mark it makes sense that UTF-8 should have one right?
+Given what we know about UTF-16 and its Byte Order Mark it makes sense that UTF-8 should have one right?
 Sort of.

-Because `U+FEFF` is a 2 byte code point it's going to result in a 3 byte encoding in UTF-8, feel free to work it out but I'm going to use one I made
-earlier: `0xEFBBBF`.

 The Unicode standard actually doesn't require a Byte Order Mark for UTF-8 in fact it goes as far as not recommending using one at all, ASCII encoded using UTF-8 is backwards compatible but when a Byte Order Mark is added this can cause some problems.

+If you were to insert one then because `U+FEFF` is a 2 byte code point it's going to result in a 3 byte encoding in UTF-8, feel free to work it out but I'm going to use one I made earlier: `0xEFBBBF`.

 ### UTF-32